NethServer/nethsecurity/packages/ns-migration/README.md

 The `threat_shield` script will import:

 - IP blacklist configuration with status (enabled/disabled), categories and local white list
-- DNS blacklist configuration with status (enabled/disabled), categories and host bypass

 If the categories comes from a community repositories, you should reconfigure after the import.

-Differences since NS7:

-- if enabled, DNS proxy is active for all zones

 See also [ns-threat_shield](../ns-threat_shield).